openslide/openslide/README.txt

 OpenSlide itself creates these properties (for now):

- openslide.vendor
+ openslide.background-color
-   The name of the vendor backend.
+   The background color of the slide, given as an RGB hex triplet.
+   This property is not always present.

  openslide.comment
    A free-form text comment, the same as returned from openslide_get_comment.